 The Pudelpointer originated in Germany, created by crossing the Poodle with the Pointer.
 A versatile, genetically sound and healthy gun dog emerged from this cross and the breed is useful for all kinds of work in the fields, woods and water.
 His coat can be wire-haired, smooth/short, or rough and his coat color ranges from light brown to black.
 He may also have small white markings.

-The Pudelpointer has a close, flat-lying, hard, rough coat of medium length with a dense undercoat, therefore, he sheds seasonally.
+The Pudelpointer has a close, flat-lying, hard, rough coat of medium length with a dense undercoat; as a result, he sheds seasonally.
 Beyond regular weekly grooming, the occasional bath will keep him clean and looking his best.
-Grooming can be a wonderful bonding experience for you and your pet.
-Their strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
-Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
+Grooming can be a wonderful bonding experience for you and your dog.
+The strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting, and cracking.
+The ears should be checked regularly to avoid a buildup of wax and debris, which can result in infection.
 Teeth should be brushed regularly.

 The Pudelpointer, as a hunting breed, needs regular exercise.
-Options for exercise could include play time in the backyard, preferably fenced, or taken for walks several times a day.
-Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or teaching him new tricks.
+Options for exercise could include play time in the backyard, preferably fenced, or being taken for walks several times a day.
+Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or learning new tricks.
 Certain outdoor activities like swimming, hiking, or retrieving balls or flying discs can provide a good outlet for expending energy.
-Note: the Pudelpointer absolutely loves the water!
-Training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Note: The Pudelpointer absolutely loves the water!
+Training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.

-Germany, his country of origin, attaches special significance to the state of health of the Pudelpointer with special emphasis on the prevention of hip dysplasia (HD) and epilepsy in the breed.
+Germany, the Pudelpointer’s country of origin, attaches special significance to the breed’s state of health with special emphasis on the prevention of hip dysplasia (HD) and epilepsy in the breed.
 Some dogs may be faced with these health challenges in their lives, but the majority of Pudelpointers are healthy dogs.
-Working with a responsible breeder, prospective owners can gain the education they need to learn about specific health concerns within the breed.
+Working with aresponsible breeder, prospective owners can gain the education they need to learn about specific health concerns within the breed.